 How Are Memes Used on Social Media?

-Using memes on social media is a great way for companies to showcase their products and services to audiences who don’t like to see ads.
+Creating memes through a meme maker and using them on social media is a great way for companies to showcase their products and services to audiences who don’t like to see ads.
 That’s what meme marketing is all about.

 It gives you the opportunity to engage with your target audience in the simplest way possible.